-The True Story of a Glamorous Showgirl, Her Wealthy Husband,

-By Shanna Hogan St. Martin's Press/Diversion
+The True Story of a Glamorous Showgirl, Her Wealthy Husband, and a Horrifying Murder By Shanna Hogan St. Martin's Press/Diversion

 October 23, 2004.
 The crime scene is gruesome.
 On the outskirts of the Phoenix desert detectives discover a headless, limbless torso entombed inside a large plastic box, stewing in blood and grim.
 Matching a set of car keys found with the victim, detectives quickly identify the torso in the box as Jay Michael Orbin.